rmosolgo/graphql-ruby/guides/dataloader/overview.md

 title: Overview
 desc: Data loading in GraphQL
 index: 0
+redirect_from:
+  - /schema/lazy_execution
 ---

 Because GraphQL queries are very dynamic, GraphQL systems require a different approach to fetching data into your application.
 Here, we'll discuss the problem and solution at a conceptual level.
-Later, the {% internal_link "Using Dataloader", "/dataloader/usage" %} and {% internal_link "Custom Loaders", "/dataloader/custom_loaders" %} guides provide concrete implementation advice.
+Later, the {% internal_link "Using Dataloader", "/dataloader/usage" %} and {% internal_link "Custom Sources", "/dataloader/custom_sources" %} guides provide concrete implementation advice.

 ## Dynamic Data Requirements